OpenLI-NZ/openli/README.md

 Copyright (c) 2018 The University of Waikato, Hamilton, New Zealand.
 All rights reserved.

 This code has been developed by the University of Waikato WAND research group.
 For further information please see http://www.wand.net.nz/.

 ---------------------------------------------------------------------------

+## IMPORTANT
+This software is currently in a pre-release state and should not be relied upon to satisfy your lawful intercept requirements.
+We still have more testing and refinement to complete before a formal release will occur, but we have made the code available now to allow people to experiment with OpenLI and figure out how to integrate it properly into their production network once the software is complete.

 ## Dependencies